osmatrixcode/Bulletize/README.md

    ```
    flask run
    ```
+6. Make sure you have Ollama running in your local system.
-6. Open the Flask server's URL in your web browser to start using Bulletize.
+7. Open the Flask server's URL in your web browser to start using Bulletize.